dtauraso/contextual-state-chart-js/README.md

 uses node 12 and ES5 syntax

 what it does do?
-runs through the states in preorder traversal using a stack prints state sequence through the hierarchy quits when the machine can't continue
+runs through the states in preorder traversal using a linked list prints state sequence through the hierarchy quits when the machine can't continue

-It's refurbished from the newer design in the redux version [here] change state, case_ to 'state case_0', 'state case_1 clean up the logic using the new version
+Upgrade plan from the up to date version using Redux

-what am I keeping?
+what am I keeping in this version?
 ES5 syntax
-stack based hierarchy tracking(to keep the logic iterative)
+linked list based hierarchy tracking(to keep the logic iterative)

-what am I not adding?
-before and after var changes tracking system hierarchical state sequence tracking result of submachine returning true or false
+what am I not adding from the Redux version? before and after var changes tracking system hierarchical state sequence tracking result of submachine returning true or false